cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Backwards Compatibility

-This ADR is compatible to what was committed and directly supported in the SDK repository.
+This ADR is compatible with what was committed and directly supported in the SDK repository.

 ### Positive

 - a simple algorithm for generating addresses for new public keys, complex accounts and modules
-- the algorithm generalizes for _native composed keys_
+- the algorithm generalizes _native composed keys_
-- increase security and collision resistance of addresses
+- increased security and collision resistance of addresses
 - the approach is extensible for future use-cases - one can use other address types, as long as they don't conflict with the address length specified here (20 or 32 bytes).
 - support new account types.